Recruiting Mindsets for Success

-By Real Estate Recruiting Coach Judy LaDeur
+By Real Estate Recruiting Speaker and Coach Judy LaDeur

 Recruiting remains the #1 challenge for most brokers and managers.
 Why?
 For many it feels overwhelming.
 Especially in today’s world of global distraction!

 What can help?
 Keep it simple.
 Recruiting is just a process.
 It’s about building relationships, and being there when the time is right for an agent to make a move.
 It does not have to be stressful or even difficult.
 Here are a few reminders: